MRtrix3/mrtrix3/docs/getting_started/scripts/population_template.rst

 Options
 -------

-- **-mask_dir** Optionally provide a set of masks inside a single directory, one per input image (with the same file name prefix).
+- **-mask_dir** Optionally input a set of masks inside a single directory, one per input image (with the same file name prefix).
 Using masks will speed up registration significantly

 - **-warp_dir** Output a directory containing warps from each input to the template.
 If the folder does not exist it will be created

 - **-transformed_dir** Output a directory containing the input images transformed to the template.
 If the folder does not exist it will be created

+- **-template_mask** Output a template mask.
+Only works in -mask_dir has been input.
+The template mask is computed as the intersection of all subject masks in template space.

 - **-rigid** perform rigid registration instead of affine.
 This should be used for intra-subject registration in longitudinal analysis